RAJ-KAMAL30/PythonCaseStudy/README.md

 To run this project, you need to have the following prerequisites installed on your system:

 - Python: Ensure that Python is installed on your system.
-You can download Python from the official website: <a src="https://www.python.org/downloads/"></a>
+You can : <a href="https://www.python.org/downloads/">download Python from the official website</a>

 # Implementation